cloudiator/colosseum/documentation/api/entities/Hardware.md

-hardwareOffer       | The hardwareOffer associated with the hardware. cloudUuid           | The UUID of the hardware. locations           | The locations where this hardware is available.
+hardwareOffer       | The hardwareOffer associated with the hardware. cloudUuid           | The UUID of the hardware. locations           | The locations where this hardware is available. cloudCredentials    | The cloud credentials used for retrieving this image.

 ###Request Example